JNCressey/JNCressey.github.io/blogs/osrswiki/recipesteps/recipesteps.md

-# Designing a summary table for the profit/loss at each step of recipes - Oldschool RuneScape Wiki
+# Designing a summary table for the profit/loss at each step of recipes - Old School RuneScape Wiki

-On the Oldschool Runescape wiki, articles about items that can be created show table with details about a creation recipe, produced using a Wiki template called `Recipe`, such as the following for *Summer pie*:
+On the Old School RuneScape wiki, articles about items that can be created show table with details about a creation recipe, produced using a wiki template called `Recipe`, such as the following for *Summer pie*:

 ![](recipe.png)

 However, many items have multiple steps in their creation.
 I noticed that the information for each of the steps was often spread across multiple articles - each item's article having the details of the final step that creates it.
-For example the above table that is from the article of the *Summer pie* simply shows details about the final step of cooking a *Raw summer pie*.
+For example, the above table that is from the article of the *Summer pie* simply shows details about the final step of cooking a *Raw summer pie*.

 I decided I would make a table to collect the information together.

-At first I was unsure which information should be included in the table.
+At first, I was unsure which information should be included in the table.
 If it misses something essential, then people will still need to go to multiple pages.
-But, if it contains all the information then it would be too cluttered.
+But, if it contains all the information, then it would be too cluttered.

 ## Prototype Designs